dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This update will contain many areas that need refactoring, namely in the read_output_with_watchdog function and the install_tomcat function.

+The areas are:

+- Log contamination from read_output_with_watchdog and install_tomcat (the calling function)
+- Convert the stream based output from read_output_with_watchdog to raw output
+- Restructuring and reordering of failure heuritic code in install_tomcat
+- Whitelist prototyping with apt commands
+- Whitelist extensibility to other bash like commands (using strace) and other package managers (yum, etc.....) (wrapper design)

+### Log contamination fix:

 From the preceeding update